 -The small pectoral (pectoralis minor) muscle if these muscles are too tight

-In 1% of the population and 10% of cases of TOS, there is the presence of an extra rib above the others that compresses this bundle.
+In 1% of the population and 10% of cases of Thoracic Outlet Syndrome, there is the presence of an extra rib above the others that compresses this bundle.
 Poor posture such as having head and shoulders forward can also be a contributing factor.
 TOS can also appear as a result of a shoulder injury (ex: motor vehicle accident) or repetitive overhead activity.
 The symptoms can be quite vast and it can sometimes be hard to diagnose.

 -Paresthesia (pins and needles or numbness in the fingers and/or hands)